 Home Equity Line of Credit: How is a HELOC different from a cash-out refinance?

 A home equity line of credit (HELOC) differs considerably from a cash-out refinance.
-It’s still secured by your home, but it doesn’t replace your existing primary mortgage.
+It’s still secured by your home, but it doesn’t replace your existing loan.
 It’s an additional, totally separate loan, which is why HELOCs are sometimes known as second mortgages.

 You can think of a HELOC like an open-ended loan, somewhat like a credit card.
 You borrow against the HELOC as the need arises, and when you repay, you still have access to borrow again up to the available limit.